erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 There are other [useful iOS header sources](https://headers.cynder.me/index.php?sdk=iOS15&fw=Frameworks/NetworkExtension.framework) that used other tools like [ktool](https://github.com/cxnder/ktool) but as of just a few days ago the author didn't think he could [ever support macOS Monterey](https://github.com/cxnder/ktool/issues/35).
 People who have [tried to maintain headers](https://github.com/LeoNatan/Apple-Runtime-Headers/) rely on these tools to work.
 [Older tools](https://github.com/nygard/class-dump) and their various forks do not work.

 Tools like [DyldExtractor](https://github.com/arandomdev/DyldExtractor/issues/33) suffer the same fate.
-Alternative tools like [dsdump](https://github.com/DerekSelander/dsdump/issues/20) aren't really designed for creating header files and even [forks](https://github.com/paradiseduo/dsdump) or [new tools](https://github.com/paradiseduo/resymbol) based on dsdump still don't work on Monterey.
+Alternative tools like [dsdump](https://github.com/DerekSelander/dsdump/issues/20) aren't really designed for creating header files and even [forks](https://github.com/paradiseduo/dsdump) or [new tools](https://github.com/paradiseduo/resymbol) based on `dsdump` still don't work on Monterey.

-Tools like [dyld-shared-cache-extractor](https://github.com/keith/dyld-shared-cache-extractor) get us halfway there, but then you hit a roadblock (as mentioned above regarding ktool)
+Tools like [dyld-shared-cache-extractor](https://github.com/keith/dyld-shared-cache-extractor) get us halfway there, but then you hit a roadblock (as mentioned above regarding `ktool`).

 ```python
 ./dyld-shared-cache-extractor /System/Library/dyld/dyld_shared_cache_x86_64 ./libraries
 ...